→ Lamb Chambers, London

 What types of direct access work have you done?

 My direct access work has been almost as varied as work I have done on instructions of solicitors, with cases ranging from multi-million pound claims to smallish consumer disputes.
-At the high profile end, I have (as of January 2008) been instructed in three direct access cases in the Court of Appeal and have won each of them.
+At the high profile end, I have appeared several times in direct access cases in the Court of Appeal some of which are:

-I have also accepted instructions in dozens of first instance cases in the county court and High Court and a few in other tribunals.
+I have also accepted hundreds in dozens of first instance cases in the county court and High Court and some in other tribunals.
 Sometimes I have been able to provide useful advice with only an hour or so’s work on simple matters.

 Are there any other situations in which you will not be able to accept direct instructions?